Saratoga campaign: Surrender

-Simon Fraser died of his wounds early the next day, but it was not until nearly sunset that he was buried.
-Burgoyne then ordered the army, whose entrenchments had been subjected to persistent harassment by the Americans, to retreat.
-(One consequence of the skirmishing was that General Lincoln was also wounded.
-Combined with Arnold's wounds, this deprived Gates of his top two field commanders.)
+Simon Fraser died of his wounds early the next day, and was buried at sunset the following day.
+Burgoyne ordered the army, whose entrenchments had been subjected to persistent harassment by the Americans, to retreat.
+One consequence of the skirmishing was that General Lincoln was also wounded.
+Combined with Arnold's wounds, this deprived Gates of his top two field commanders.

-It took the army nearly two days to reach Saratoga, in which heavy rain and American probes against the column slowed the army's pace.
+Facing heavy rains and probes against the column by the Continental Army, it took the British Army nearly two days to reach Saratoga.
 Burgoyne was aided by logistical problems in the American camp, where delays in bringing forward and issuing rations hampered the army's ability to move forward.
-However, Gates did order detachments to take positions on the east side of the Hudson to oppose any attempted crossings.
+Gates ordered detachments to take positions on the east side of the Hudson River to oppose any attempted crossings.
 By the morning of October 13 Burgoyne's army was completely surrounded, so his council voted to open negotiations.
 Terms were agreed on October 16 that Burgoyne insisted on calling a "convention" rather than a capitulation.

-Baroness Riedesel, wife of the commander of the German troops, vividly describes in her journal the confusion and besetting starvation of the retreating British army.
+Baroness Riedesel, wife of the commander of the Brunswick–Lüneburg troops, vividly describes in her journal the confusion and besetting starvation of the retreating British army.
 Her account of the tribulation and death of officers and men, and of the terrified women who had taken shelter in the cellar of what later became known as the Marshall House dramatizes the desperation of the besieged army.

 On October 17, Burgoyne's army surrendered with full honours of war.
 Burgoyne gave his sword to Gates, who immediately returned it as a sign of respect.
 Burgoyne's army, about 6,000 strong, marched past to stack arms as the American and British bands played "Yankee Doodle" and "The British Grenadiers".